chef/monitoring-integration-automate/prometheus/Prometheus-agent-installation-configuration.md

 lines 1-16/16 (END)
 ```

-* Enter the following command to enable Node Exporter to start when the instance is booted.
+* Enter the following command to enable the exporter to start when the instance is booted.

 ```
 sudo systemctl enable postgres_exporter